What are Boosts?

 Boosts are passive character traits that give bonuses to specific activities or rolls.
 They function similarly to an inborn talent or quality of the character.
 Think of them as your character's natural talents.

-Boosts are always active and don't usually need to be triggered.
-Some boosts have percentages of being triggered, while others have requirements for their effects to be applied.
+Boosts are always active and don't usually need to be triggered manually.
+Some boosts have percentage chances of being activated, while others have specific requirements for their effects to be applied.
 Not all boosts will benefit the character, nor will all boosts affect every roll.
-All boosts have both positive effects and drawbacks, and are good for certain specific activities.
+All boosts have both positive effects and drawbacks, making them useful for certain activities but not others.
 This variety allows for you to have different characters good at different activities or various roles.

 How do I Obtain Boosts?